Low Memorial Library: Administrative offices

 The new South Hall was dedicated on November 30, 1934.
 A giant slide was used to transport the 700,000 books – 22 mi worth – in Low's stacks to the new library.
 Low continued to host the president's and secretary's offices, the summer session, and the Columbiana and Rare Book Collections.
 The rest of the building contained mostly faculty offices.
 Because people continued to refer to the building as "Low Library", some students were confused and believed the building still served as a library.

 In the first few years after the South Hall library was completed, the Low building was used for events such as an exhibit of fine books, a show of Navajo art, and a display of rare religious art.
 Low was also used to host large ceremonies with notable guests of honor, including George VI and Queen Elizabeth of Britain, who visited Low in 1939, as well as British prime minister Winston Churchill and Queen Juliana of the Netherlands.
 In 1948 the west wing of the first floor was renovated as an office for the General of the U.S. Army Dwight D. Eisenhower when he became Columbia's president.
 Edmund Astley Prentis, and his wife and sister, donated a colonial-style drawing room to Low Library in 1960.
 Four years later, the north wing was turned into the Faculty Room, a reception hall with oak paneling.

 The New York City Landmarks Preservation Commission (LPC) designated Low as a city landmark in 1966.
 During the 1968 Columbia protests, Low was occupied by students objecting to, among other things, the proposed construction of a university-owned gymnasium in Morningside Park and Columbia's involvement with the Vietnam War.
 A major anti-war protest also took place at Low in 1972.
-Among the less-conventional uses of the library's interior the 1970s was a model airplane club being allowed to use the rotunda to fly miniature aircraft at weekends.
+Among the less-conventional uses of the library's interior in the 1970s was a model airplane club being allowed to use the rotunda to fly miniature aircraft at weekends.
 The rotunda continued to host events like the annual Alfred I. duPont-Columbia University Awards for news broadcasters.
-The LPC designated the interior of the library's first floor as a city landmark in 1981, and the building was added to the National Register of Historic Places in 1987 as a National Historic Landmark.
+The LPC designated the interior of the library's first floor as a city landmark in 1981.
+Low was added to the National Register of Historic Places in 1987 as a National Historic Landmark, and it was added to the New York State Register of Historic Places the same year.